|

 Description:

-function tests whether one string begins with another.
+The STARTSWITH() function tests whether one string begins with another.

-if the starting characters match, or FALSE
+It returns TRUE if the starting characters match, or FALSE if not.

 By default, the comparison is not case-sensitive.